claycrews2002/Dialect-Based-Speech-Synthesis/README.md

 This is a course project for CSCE 585.
 We are focusing on the development of a dialect based speech synthesis model.

+We found Coqui-TTS as a starting point for our research.
+This repository was chosen because of the easy access to pre-trained models and a python API to quickly implement our initial testing.

 ## Coqui-TTS
 [Coqui TTS GitHub Repository](https://github.com/coqui-ai/tts)